Not all retirement plans are created equal. The variation in quality between plans is huge.

 The information about the investment choices that your plan provides should make it easy to assess performance of the different investments after fees, like your employer actually cares about you having enough useful information to choose good investments.

-Mind-blowing, right?
-This is possible and does exist.
+This is entirely possible and does exist.

 Unfortunately many employer-sponsored retirement plans are not so good.